 Q: I am not an engineer.
-Can I still join EWB-USA NY?
+Can I still join EWB-NY?

 A: Yes.
 While engineering is at the heart and soul of our organization, every chapter takes a holistic approach to development by incorporating a variety of disciplines into their project teams.
 Chapters often capitalize on the expertise of anthropologists, educators, statisticians, sociologists, health professionals, and scientists to address both educational and technical aspects of the program.
 Though not always obvious on the surface, non-engineering aspects like fundraising and marketing are critical to the success of our projects.

 A: This depends on the project!
 EWB-NY General Body Meetings are held only 4 times a year, but don't let that stop you from reaching out and getting involved!
 You can check the EWB-NY Events page for the next upcoming meeting, and if you don't see one for a particular project or committee that interests you, reach out to the contact person for that project or committee.

 Q: How much time am I required to commit?

 A: Your time commitment is flexible, and is based on your availability and on the needs of your project or committee.
 While Project and Committee Leads often spend several hours per week on EWB-related tasks, our chapter values contributions of all sizes from each of our members.
 If you only have a small amount of time to spare, we can still accommodate you and would appreciate what you have to offer.

 Q: I’m not a paid member.
 Can I attend the meetings?